smeade/programming-elixir-book-notes/chapter1:Intro/readme.md

 > If we want, we can make these functions run in parallel—Elixir has a simple but powerful mechanism for passing messages between them.
 And these are not your father’s boring old processes or threads—we’re talking about the potential to run millions of them on a single machine and have hundreds of these machines interoperating.

 > But this power comes at a price.
 You’re going to have to unlearn a whole lot of what you know about programming.
 Many of your instincts will be wrong.
 And this will be frustrating, because you’re going to feel like a total n00b.
 Personally, I feel that’s part of the fun.

+> -- Dave Thomas

 ### Chapter Notes